getml/getml.com/src/docs/feature_engineering/feature_engineering.md

 very little changes in between.
 Multirel only recalculates what has changed and keeps everything else untouched.
 Therefore, it needs two ingredients that can be incrementally updated: An objective function and the actual aggregation(s).

 Our first ingredient is an objective function that must be suited for incremental updates.
-When we move from 90 to 91 days, presumably only very few lines in the [population table][data_model_population_table] actually change.
+When we move from 90 to 91 days, presumably only very few lines in the [population table][data-model-population-table] actually change.
 We do not need to recalculate the entire table.
 In practice, most commonly used objective functions are fine and this is not much of a limitation.
 However, there are some, like rank correlation, that cannot be used.

 The second ingredient, the aggregations, must allow for incremental updates too.
 This part is a bit harder, so let us elaborate: Let’s say we have a match between the population table that contains our targets and another table (or a self-join).
 This match happens to be between the two thresholds 90 and 91 days.
 As we move from 90 to 91 days, we have to update our aggregation for that match.
 For maximum efficiency, this needs also to be done incrementally.
 That means we do not want to recalculate the entire aggregation for all matches that it aggregates - instead just for the one match in between the two thresholds.